gurpreet998/BCG-Case-Study-Project/README.md

-# BCG-Case-Study-Project
-A case study project for BCG

 # 📊 Retail Sales & Customer Analysis – Power BI Case Study

 An interactive **Power BI dashboard project** designed to analyze sales performance and customer behavior for **FurniturePro & Co., a retail company**.